Upholder/Victoria-class submarine: Failed sale to Pakistan

-Canadian acquisition
+Sale to Canada

 Following the cancellation of the Canadian nuclear-powered submarine program, the Canadian navy sought to acquire conventionally-powered submarines again.
 The Canadian National Defence White Paper of 1994 stated the intent to explore the purchase of the Upholder class from the UK.
 The choice faced opposition and the price of $1 billion that the MoD demanded stalled the decision by the Cabinet of Canada to go ahead with the purchase.
 In the meantime, the subs were offered to Portugal and Chile.
 In 1996, another attempt to purchase the subs by Canada was stopped soon after starting.
 In the meantime, the UK spent millions maintaining the submarines.

 In April 1998, the Canadian government announced the potential acquisition of the Upholder class.
 The published cost was $750 million divided into two parts. $610 million was to be paid for the subs themselves and the remaining $140 million would cover related expenses.

 On 3 July 1998, the deal was ratified and two contracts were signed simultaneously.
 The first was an eight-year interest-free lease-to-purchase agreement for the four submarines, five training simulators and assorted training and data packages.
 The lease payments were part of a barter agreement for the continued access by the UK to Canadian Forces bases Wainwright, Suffield, and Goose Bay.
 The second contract was with VSEL for the refits required for the reactivation of the laid-up submarines.
 This included modifications for Canadian service, new batteries, a training program and all spare parts.

 Although the Canadian government touted the $750 million CAD procurement as a bargain, there have been arguments over the quality of the submarines with some suggestions that the purchase price will be at least spent again putting things right.
 Some Canadian opposition parties demanded that the British government fund any further costs, since it is widely believed that the submarines deteriorated while in storage and the Royal Navy was not completely forthcoming on their condition during the sale.
 However, Stephen Saunders, editor of Jane's Fighting Ships, argued that "there is not something inherently wrong with the class of submarines."

 In 2008, Babcock Canada was awarded the contract to support the Victoria class in Canadian service in the period up to 2023.
 The potential value of the contract was over CAD $3.6 billion and required establishing a supply chain in Canada to support and sustain the submarines.
 Every six to nine years each Victoria-class boat undergoes an extended docking work period (EDWP) involving comprehensive maintenance, repair, overhaul or upgrading of over 200 systems including sonar upgrades, mast upgrades and combat system upgrades.